-- (1) Includes amounts deferred under the 401(k) feature of the Company's profit sharing plan. - (2) Bonuses for the year ended December 31, 1997 were paid 100% in cash; for the year ended December 31, 1996 bonuses were paid 45% in cash and 55% in stock; and for the year ended December 31, 1995 bonuses were paid 40% in cash and 60% in stock. - (3) Consists of the fair market value of restricted stock awards on December 31, 1997 and December 31, 1996, the date of grants.
+(1) Includes amounts deferred under the 401(k) feature of the Company's profit sharing plan.

+(2) Bonuses for the year ended December 31, 1997 were paid 100% in cash; for the year ended December 31, 1996 bonuses were paid 45% in cash and 55% in stock; and for the year ended December 31, 1995 bonuses were paid 40% in cash and 60% in stock.

+(3) Consists of the fair market value of restricted stock awards on December 31, 1997 and December 31, 1996, the date of grants.
 Awards were earned by cumulative annual shareholder return exceeding 15% beginning January 1, 1995, when the program was implemented.
 Awards vest 34%, 33% and 33% on the first, second and third anniversary date of the grant provided that the executive is employed by the Company or any affiliate on the date of vesting.
 The executive is entitled to dividends and voting rights on unvested shares.
 Shares representing the full amount of the awards listed above, held by the named executives are as follows: Mr. Stein, 16,000 shares; Mr. Johnson, 8,000 shares; Mr. Gillander, 7,000 shares; and Mr. Thompson, 6,500 shares.
-There is currently no additional restricted stock available for management. - (4) Stock options granted for previous years performance that vest over 5 years (Annual Options), and stock options granted related to the Company's Stock Purchase Plan (SPP Shares and SPP Matching Options), that vest over 1 and 9 years depending upon shares owned by the executive after 5 years, and certain financial performance measures B see Stock Purchase Plan included in the Executive Compensation section for specifics related to options granted and vesting terms. - (5) Represents amounts earned by the named executive officers in the form of loan forgiveness in accordance with the terms of the Stock Purchase Plan that is part of the Company's 1993 Long Term Omnibus Plan, based upon FFO per share growth greater than 7%, annual shareholder return of 15% or more and cumulative return of 20% or more since January 1, 1996. - (6) Includes contributions in the form of stock to the Company's profit sharing and 401(k) plan, the profit sharing portion of which was based on the attainment of predetermined levels of funds from operations per share.
-The profit sharing and 401(k) match amount for each executive officer was \$13,750 in 1997 and 1996, and \$11,448 in 1995 and 1994.
-Also includes amounts allocated in 1996 and 1995 to a deferred compensation plan as follows: Mr. Stein, \$19,879 and \$11,073; Mr. Johnson, \$5,193 and \$1,884; Mr. Gillander, \$3,706 and \$917; and Mr. Thompson, \$3,369 and \$672.
-The remainder consists of: (a) annual Christmas compensation of \$1,000, and (b) excess term life insurance premiums.
+There is currently no additional restricted stock available for management.

+(4) Stock options granted for previous years performance that vest over 5 years (Annual Options), and stock options granted related to the Company's Stock Purchase Plan (SPP Shares and SPP Matching Options), that vest over 1 and 9 years depending upon shares owned by the executive after 5 years, and certain financial performance measures see Stock Purchase Plan included in the Executive Compensation section for specifics related to options granted and vesting terms.

+(5) Represents amounts earned by the named executive officers in the form of loan forgiveness in accordance with the terms of the Stock Purchase Plan that is part of the Company's 1993 Long Term Omnibus Plan, based upon FFO growth greater than 7%, annual shareholder return of 15% or more, cumulative return of 20% or more since January 1, 1996, and length of service.

+(6) Includes contributions in the form of stock to the Company's profit sharing and 401(k) plan, the non-401(k) portion of which was based on the attainment of predetermined levels of funds from operations per share.
+401(k) contribution amounts for each executive officer was \$13,750 in 1997 and 1996, and \$11,448 in 1995 and 1994.
+Also includes: (a) perc allowance equal to 6% of the first \$100,000 of base salary, and 4% of base salary amounts in excess of \$100,000; (b) annual employee bonus of \$1,000, and (c) excess term life insurance premiums.